lblpbd/pbd.lbl.gov/wp-content/plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.5 =
+* Confirmed compatibility with WordPress 4.0 and added new Timely icon

+= Version 2.1.4 =
+* Improved context awareness of cache clean-up function to protect from accidentally removing files that do not belong to the plugin

+= Version 2.1.3 =
+* Added possibility to keep old events during ICS feeds update
+* Made subscribe dropdown button mobile friendly
+* Implemented microformats 2 improving SEO and reducing theme and plugin conflicts
+* Improved compatibility with JetPack - sharing elements no longer appear on empty pop-over elements
+* Enabled translation of some previously untranslatable strings
+* Made it possible to translate view names
+* Fixed ICS import which was failing due to unrecognized timezones for excluded dates
+* Fixed pagination in Agenda view
+* Fixed `the_title` filter to only add hEvent class names to our post titles
+* Improved cache behavior - no longer stressing when write to file cache fails
+* Improved cache fall-back to database when faster means are unavailable
+* Fixed potential error which could have prevented settings from being saved on some systems
+* Fixed JetPack compatibility
+* Fixed widget pop-up which was displaying event sharing information in some cases

+= Version 2.1.2 =
+* Fixed issue where settings weren't saving in some cases
+* Fixed issue where permalinks for events weren't working until "save" was clicked in permalinks settings page
+* Fixed issue where excluded dates from ICS feeds weren't correctly imported

+= Version 2.1.1 =
+* Added ability to select mobile specific default views
+* Improved filter bar layout for mobile rendering
+* Improved CSS load times by using cached CSS file when possible
+* Changed single event alias from /ai1ec_event to /event
+* Allow multiple calendars on a single page
+* Allow developers to modify values before they are passed to templates
+* Improved CSS compiling decreasing page load times
+* When file cache is not available CSS is stored in database and output in
+  <style> tag directly for  increased performance and to mitigate potential
+  security risks
+* Introduced use of microformats for improved SEO
+* Improved error handling on ICS feeds page (more extensive reporting, clear message on allowed URL formats)
+* Improved exclude dates selector widget and exclude dates overview in Dashboard
+* Improved information displayed when links for tags/categories are clicked
+* Removed duplication of Publish button
+* Allow the filter menu to be affixed to the window
+* Allow time zone selection during event creation
+* Improved display of robots.txt field in Settings as well as robots.txt handling
+* Fixed import/export of events with no end time or date
+* Fixed todays date marking in Agenda-like views
+* Fixed expand map link
+* Removed urls from print view
+* Restored address autocomplete region biasing function
+* Fixed fatal error preventing CSS compilation
+* Fixed section 508 compatibility
+* Improved security by preventing XSRF on forms and links where applicable

 = Version 2.0.13 =
 * Fixed week view where events spanning multiple days were incorrectly